-SARomics Biostructures offers protein crystallization services, including protein-ligand complex crystallization and structure determination by X-ray crystallography.
+SARomics Biostructures offers protein crystallization services platform, including protein-ligand complex crystallization and structure determination by X-ray crystallography.
 Crystallization and crystallography are the oldest methods for three-dimensional structure determination at atomic resolution.
 After the discovery of X-rays by Conrad Röntgen (Nobel Prize in Physics, 1901), the physical principles of X-ray diffraction were discovered by Max von Laue (Nobel Prize in Physics, 1914), while the foundation for X-ray crystallography was laid by the Braggs father and son (Nobel Prize in Physics, 1915).
 Apart from X-ray crystallography, currently both NMR spectroscopy and cryo-electron microscopy may provide atomic resolution protein structures.
 However, the vast majority of entries in the Protein Data Bank (PDB) still originate from X-ray crystallography.

 The company’s recombinant protein expression and purification platform (see our catalogue of high purity crystallisation grade proteins) is adapted for obtaining high purity and stable crystallization grade proteins.
 After cloning, expression and purification, and prior to crystallization, an accurate characterization of the state of the recombinant protein is performed.
 Probably one of the most important requirements is a monodisperse solution of the protein at a given concentration, which means the solution should not contain aggregated or denatured material.
 Monodispersity may be assessed using dynamic light scattering (DLS).
 The protein should also be stable in solution within a certain range of pH and ionic strength.
 By other words, a proper characterization of the protein, including its solubility, is critical for the success of a crystallization project.